St George's School, Harpenden: History

 In 1898 Grant, who was interested in co-education, was appointed the first headmaster of the newly reopened Keswick School.
 Along with Bedales School the school was the first co-educational day/boarding school in England.
 After a number of years, difficulties with the local authority and lack of a chapel prompted a move.
 The Harpenden site was discovered by one of the masters, a new limited company was formed and Grant together with 59 boys and girls and many of the staff moved there.
-The new school where pupils could live in an atmosphere closely related to family life, based on sound Christian principles was officially opened in 21 June 1907.
+The new school where pupils could live in an atmosphere closely related to family life, based on sound Christian principles was officially opened on 21 June 1907.